If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 The majority of the Gros Piton climb is actually underneath trees which means it’s shaded most of the way.

 You should try to do the hike as early as possible in the day as the heat won’t be as bad.
-Most people start at 7 or 8 AM.
+Most people start at 7am or 8am.
+I started mine just before 8am.

 If you do the hike during low season (June to November), then the trail will be very quiet and you might even have the entire summit to yourself.